 Courtlen is currently in Bishkek, Kyrgyzstan, sorting out visas for future travels.

 Crystal Amethyst Egan

-Why she’s a top adventurer: Crystal, also known as “The Poor Explorer,” is a solo female traveller and adventurer.
+Why she’s a top adventurer: Crystal, also known as Castaway with Crystal is a solo female traveller and adventurer.

 She’s Couchsurfed in India, camped on deserted islands, done headstands on the edges of cliffs, dived in caves, never said no to an invitation to tea and is never afraid to catch a local bus (although she was a little scared one time when a bus in India left her on the side of the road at 4am by herself).

 Crystal has gotten into many epic adventures, traveling the world solo and getting in some crazy situations.
 She’s trekked the mountains of Peru, road tripped around Cuba, attempted several times to sneak into Tayrona National Park in Colombia, and even been peed on my an orangutan in Borneo.
 When she needs to unwind, she enjoys her free time at the onsens of Beppu, Japan.